Insane Clown Posse – “The Naught” review

 “Heart & Soul” is a wack cover of the T’Pau joint of the same name while “The Drunk & The Addict” goes back to the trap direction with the help of Shaggytheairhead telling the story of ICP themselves being dependent on booze & drugs.
 “Don’t Touch that Flower” sees Str8jaket bringing in an acoustic guitar advising to be cautioned by the Yum Yum Flower while “Slap Nuts” is a more heavier cut talking about cats falling for their jokes.

 I love how J uses “Bitch I’m Fine” as a chilling way of responding to those worried about his heart failure diagnosis while the song “Carnival of Lights” is a warm look at the camaraderie of the juggalo family.
-The penultimate track “Ain’t No Time” vulnerably addresses an ex of his over a guitar & finally, “Something to See” ends the album on a sweeter note looking back on their careers up to this point.
+The penultimate track “Ain’t No Time” vulnerably addresses an ex of his over a guitar while “Something to See” ends the album on a sweeter note looking back on their careers up to this point from their music to their wrestling career since they’ve previously appeared in ECW, WWE, WCW, ROH & TNA on top of their JCW accolades.

 Despite all the ups & downs we’ve experienced to get here, Yum Yum Bedlam has to be my 3rd favorite Joker’s Card in the 2nd Deck right behind Bang!
 Pow!
 Boom! & The Mighty Death Pop!.
 Sonically, it’s really cool to hear them fuse the rock elements from The Great Milenko & mixed them together with some of the more trap-flavored cuts from Fearless Fred Fury.
 Conceptually, the themes of loyalty are displayed with an incredibly unique & profound perception.